KostaLekos/quimbertQuarrel/README.md

 - Learn c++ build process
 - Learn c++ class semantics
 - Learn c++ in general
-- Seriously, read the comments in *all* files, it is actually important you do this before you start development, because I have added hints in places on how to do things, as well as documented how things work.
 - Learn markdown (.md files), so you can add to this file todo's and mark them as complete, as well as add other notes
-- Don't ask me to help during lunch, but I will answer questions about my implemntation details, and if you do have a question, WRITE A COMMENT NEXT TO THE ISSUE EXPLAINING WHAT IT DOES
-- Also, WRITE SOME GODDAMN COMMENTS, it doesn't matter when you are working alone, but I am working with you on this and it is so annoying trying to figure what stuff does